labib147/Voting-System/README.md

 # Voting-System
-## Using bytes32 instead of string because it uses less gas than a string
+## Using bytes32 instead of string because it uses less gas than a string (less human readable but more efficient)

 Run the following commands for string to bytes
 1. ls